Scoring Your Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
-Without a reasonable FICO score, buying a house is more difficult and, you could find yourself renting for another couple of years in Beverly Hills until your score improves.
+To realize your goal of owning a home, you must consider your FICO score along with the type of loan for which you'll qualify in Beverly Hills.

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?